 On the finishing side, leather tanning is resource-intensive.
 Most animal leather is chrome-tanned, which produces toxic waste containing high levels of chrome.
 This type of tanning also produces an abundance of chrome shavings that can wind up in waterways and landfills.
 It can produce some 15,000 gallons of polluted water per day and up to 2,200 pounds of solid waste, including animal skin and hair.

 Cows are the primary source of leather but a number of other animals are used for their skins including lambs and kangaroos.
 “Luxury” leather can often come from reptiles, like snakes and crocodiles.
 There’s also ostrich skin leather.
 Dogs and cats are sometimes used in leather production.

 But the majority comes from cows, typically raised in India and China.
-India’s relationship with cows is complicated, and because of religious restrictions, they can only be slaughtered in a few states.
+India’s relationship with cows is complicated, and because of religious restrictions, the animals can only be slaughtered in a few states.
 This means many of the cows are forced to walk (often called “death marches”) from where they’re raised to the state where they will die.

 A number of animal rights groups including PETA (People for the Ethical Treatment of Animals) have taken a vocal stance against this practice.
 The animals are often mistreated and abused by handlers in order to get them to continue on this long walk to their execution.